antonycourtney/tad/src/doc/building.md

 This will take considerable time (around 70 seconds on my Late 2013 MacBook Pro).

 **Note**:  Every time a new dependency is added to the application (using `npm install --save`), it is necessary to redo this step.

+## Build a Full Development Bundle

+    $ npm run build-dev

+This will first copy static assets to `./build` and then run webpack to transpile and bundle the application sources and various resources (also placed in `./build`).

 ## Run Tad